Carter's Grove: 2007 and beyond

 Colonial Williamsburg put Carter's Grove up for sale, asking $19 million.

-On December 19, 2007, it was publicly announced that Carter's Grove, its Georgian style mansion and 476 acre had been acquired for $15.3 million by CNET founder Halsey Minor, a Virginia native and wealthy entrepreneur.
+On December 19, 2007, it was publicly announced that Carter's Grove, its Georgian style mansion and 476 acre had been acquired for $15.3 million by CNET founder Halsey Minor, a Virginia native and entrepreneur.
 Per the press release from the Colonial Williamsburg Foundation the new owner "plans to use the mansion as a private residence and use the site as a center for a thoroughbred horse-breeding program."

 Colonial Williamsburg did not include the contents of the plantation in the sale.
 The contents, instead, were sold May 17–18, 2008, by Northeast Auctions at auction in Portsmouth, New Hampshire.

 A conservation easement on the mansion and 400 of the 476 acre is co-held by the Virginia Outdoors Foundation and the Virginia Department of Historic Resources.

 Carter's Grove Country Road was never fully restored after the damage from Hurricane Isabel in 2003.
 The easternmost portion remains part of the Carter's Grove proper, subject to land conservation covenants.
 The portion west to Mounts Bay Road reverted to Kingsmill Properties.
 The section west of Mounts Bay Road continues to be owned by Colonial Williamsburg.